coderefinery/manuals/workshop-playbook.md

-# Workshop playbook
+# Workshop checklist template

-This page is a check list that we use when planning a CodeRefinery workshop with 300 or more participants.
+This page is a check list that we use when planning a CodeRefinery workshop with 300 or more participants - it is copied to a HackMD.
+Detailed descriptions are in the roles pages.
 It may also help with the organization of other workshops.

 Please keep it brief and copy-paste-able to HackMD/HedgeDoc for the actual planning.